InWILL/MioSocks/README.md

 Tcp2socks implementation by WinDivert.

-The project provides a solution to convert tcp connections to socks5.
+The project provides a solution to forward tcp connections to socks5.

 From 2023.11.29, MapleStory-Japan updated Nexon Game Security(NGS), it had been detecting [Netch](https://github.com/netchx/netch) Process Mode as suspicious activity.
 Tun Mode can use normally, but Tun mode means all connections have to be proxyed.
 So I base on WinDivert to design a tcp2socks software.